 - Back up your data and videos before they become corrupt.

-- Anti-malware and antivirus software is essential for keeping your device safe.
+- Anti-malware and antivirus software are essential for keeping your device safe.

 - Cleaning your phone prior to recording a video will help you overcome storage issues.

 - When the memory on your phone is full, do not record videos.

 - If you are going to alter the video, make a copy of it first.